 - 2 whole Roma tomatoes, seeded and diced into ¼’’ pieces

 - 1 large mango, pitted and diced into ¼’’ pieces

 - Optional: replace 1 cup of the chicken stock with a 14.5 ounce can of coconut milk

 - Serving suggestions: steamed basmati rice or cauliflower rice and naan bread

-In a shallow dish, combine the flour, salt, and cayenne with a fork.
+- In a shallow dish, combine the flour, salt, cayenne and curry powder with a fork.
 Place the chicken pieces in the flour mixture and toss with the fork to coat.